-There are also scenarios where you may not receive funds at closing, but are paying off other debts or a secondary loan — like a Home Equity Line of Credit (HELOC) — that might also be considered cash-out.
+There are also scenarios where you may not receive funds at closing but are paying off other debts or a secondary loan — like a Home Equity Line of Credit (HELOC).
+These might also be considered cash-out loans.
 This is usually the case unless the secondary loan was part of the initial purchase of your home.

 A cash-out refinance allows you to take money out of the equity in your home, up to a certain loan-to-value percentage.
 Since your loan amount is increasing, investors see this as an increase in risk and charge slightly higher interest rates for cash-out loans compared to rate-and-term refinances.

 Regular rate-and-term refinances are limited to financing the amount that you owe on your current loan.
 You may be able to roll in the costs of refinancing and even receive a small sum at closing though.
 For conventional loans, this is limited to 2% of the loan or $2,000 — whichever is less.
 For other loan types, like FHA or VA loans, this may be limited to $500 or less.